A8N0RMAL/Data-Structures-With-C/README.md

 1. Stacks (array-based and linked based implementations).
 2. Queues (array-based and linked based implementations).
 3. General Lists (array-based and linked based implementations).
+### Search Algorithms in Lists
 4. Search Algorithms in Lists.
    a.
 Linear Search.
    b.
 Binary Search.
    c.
 Mathematical Analysis of Linear and Binary Search.
 5. Binary Search Trees.
 6. Introduction to Graphs.
 7. Appendix: Introduction to Mathematical Analysis of Algorithms.